 Shareholding requirement for directors and executive management

-- All independent directors are required to hold, either directly or indirectly, CWB common shares or Deferred Share Units with a value equivalent to six times the annual director retainer.
+- All independent directors of CWB are required to hold, either directly or indirectly, CWB common shares or Deferred Share Units with a value equivalent to six times the maximum annual cash component of the director retainer.

 - The President and CEO is required to hold, either directly or indirectly, CWB common shares, Performance Share Units or Restricted Share Units with a value equivalent to five times their annual salary.